Skip to main content

 Insulin pushes glucose into cells using the sodium-potassium pump, which depends on potassium to function.
 When potassium runs low, that pump moves slowly, so the same dose of insulin moves less sugar.
 The result can look like insulin resistance even when the diet is reasonable.

-Higher potassium intake is consistently associated with lower blood pressure, especially when paired with lower sodium.
+Higher potassium intake is consistently associated with lower blood pressure, particularly when paired with lower sodium.
 Most studies show a 4 to 8 mmHg reduction in systolic blood pressure with adequate potassium, which is meaningful but not a substitute for blood pressure medication when needed.
 We track this with home blood pressure readings, not single office checks.

 Low potassium is one cause of muscle cramps and restless legs, but so are low magnesium, dehydration, and certain medications.
 If cramps persist after correcting potassium intake, we look at RBC magnesium, hydration patterns, and medications like statins or diuretics.
 The fix is usually layered, not single-issue.

-Yes, high-dose potassium can be dangerous, especially if you have impaired kidney function or take certain medications.
+Yes, high-dose potassium can be dangerous, particularly if you have impaired kidney function or take certain medications.
 Blood levels above 5.5 mmol/L (called hyperkalemia) can trigger dangerous heart rhythms.
 This is why we test before recommending salt substitutes or higher doses, and why pills are limited to 99 mg.

 The classic Philly comfort food rotation (cheesesteaks, pretzels, hoagies, takeout) is heavy in sodium and light in potassium-rich produce.
 Many of my patients are not eating enough potatoes, avocados, beans, or cooked greens to hit 4,700 mg per day.
 Local does not have to mean low potassium, but it usually does without a plan.